Non-Hodgkin lymphoma (NHL) is cancer of the lymph tissue. Lymph tissue is found in the lymph nodes, spleen, and other organs of the immune system.

 Lymphoma - non-Hodgkin; Lymphocytic lymphoma; Histiocytic lymphoma; Lymphoblastic lymphoma; Cancer - non-Hodgkin lymphoma

 NHL most often affects adults.
-Men get NHL more often than women.
-Children can get some forms of lymphoma.
+Men develop NHL more often than women.
+Children can also develop some forms of NHL.

 There are many types of NHL.
-Specific types are grouped according to how fast the cancer spreads.
+One classification (grouping) is by how fast the cancer spreads.
 The cancer may be low grade (slow growing), intermediate grade, or high grade (fast growing).